-For events and event management companies, review the the membership section along with the insurance FAQs to understand coverage for event members.
+For events and event management companies, review the the membership section along with the Insurance Program FAQs to understand coverage for event members.
 For clubs that own events and conduct training programs, group runs, etc., review below to understand covered activities.

 For all membership categories the following items are covered:

 - The policy does protect its members against claims arising from incidents, accidents, or random acts of violence that occur and affect participants resulting in a claim being filed against a member organization.

 - The policy does protect the RRCA and its members against spectator claims as long as the claim does not involve an excluded condition (see below).
 If a spectator is injured, the accident medical coverage may cover for a claim.